-Windows 10 now uses Microsoft Edge as its default browser.
+Windows 11 and Windows 10 uses Microsoft Edge Chromium as its default browser.
 The built-in browser comes with dozens of options but still, lags behind other popular browsers in some respect.
 To overcome this deficiency, Edge supports extensions and other web standard technologies.
 Also, it runs a dedicated Developer settings page, which mostly remains hidden from regular users, but readily accessible to advanced users.
-In this post, we’ll learn how to access and use Microsoft Edge about:flags page on Windows 10.
+In this post, we’ll learn how to access and use Microsoft Edge about:flags page on Windows 11/10.

 Microsoft Edge about:flags Settings page